 In December 2020 the KRG proposed a repayment mechanism for the \$41.7 million owed to the Company for \$34 million of deliveries from November 2019 to February 2020 and an additional \$7.7 million of Atrush Exploration Costs receivable invoiced over the same period.
 This proposal stated that a mechanism will be in place for repayment of amounts owed once the Brent oil price is over \$50 per barrel in any month and that various dues owed to the KRG will be offset against the amounts owed from the KRG.
 At December 31, 2020, the Company assessed the proposal, taking into account counterparty discounting and credit risk, and estimated the future cash flows of the trade receivables.
 Under IFRS 9 this resulted in a \$3.2 million adjustment to these trade receivables included in the statement of comprehensive income for the year ended December 31, 2020.
-The repayment mechanism began in January 2021, terms were updated by the KRG in March and May 2021, and at the date of this MD&A \$13.8 million has been invoiced to the KRG and \$9.6 million has been paid.
-The Company has reassessed the impairment provision made at 2020 year-end, with the updated terms, and the provision is still deemed appropriate at June 30, 2021.
+The repayment mechanism began in January 2021, terms were updated by the KRG in March, May, June and July 2021, and at the date of this MD&A \$20.8 million has been invoiced to the KRG, and \$15.8 million has been paid.
+The Company is currently in discussions with the KRG to offset the \$6.4 million production bonus against the outstanding receivables owed to the Company from the KRG.
+The Company has reassessed the impairment provision made at 2020 year-end, with the updated terms, and the provision is still deemed appropriate at September 30, 2021.

-In the period from the balance sheet date up to the date of this MD&A the Company received \$12.3 million in total payments for receivables balances outstanding at June 30, 2021, comprised of \$9.7 million in total payments for its entitlement share of oil sales for the month of May 2021, \$1.7 million in reimbursements of the Atrush Exploration Costs receivable and \$0.9 million for outstanding receivables.
+In the period from the balance sheet date up to the date of this MD&A the Company had received \$29.2 million in total payments for receivables balances outstanding at September 30, 2021, comprised of \$20.8 million in total payments for its entitlement share of oil sales for the months of July and August 2021, \$4 million in reimbursements of the Atrush Exploration Costs receivable and \$4.4 million for outstanding receivables.